 1. Is There a Difference Between a House Appraisal and a Home Inspection?

-Most real estate transactions involve a home appraisal and an inspection, but they are very different things.
+Most real estate transactions involve a home appraisal and an inspection, but they differ significantly.

 An appraisal inspection focuses on determining the market value of the home.
-The value is based on various factors, including the cost of similar homes in the area.
+The value is based on various factors, including the cost of similar homes.

 A home inspection is supposed to identify problems with the home.
-While an appraisal may look for obvious flaws, a home inspection goes much deeper.
-With certain kinds of loans, however, they can become intertwined.
+While an appraisal may look for flaws, a home inspection goes deeper.
+However, with certain kinds of loans, they can become intertwined.

 For example, a home must meet specific condition requirements to be approved for an FHA loan.
 It behooves sellers to understand how to make their home FHA mortgage compliant.
 Why?
 Many home buyers will use FHA financing to purchase a home.

-When a borrower uses an FHA loan, the appraiser will look the home over to make sure it meets the FHA’s minimum standards for the condition.
+When a borrower uses an FHA loan, the appraiser inspects the home to ensure it meets the FHA’s minimum standards for condition.

 2. What Does The Real Estate Appraiser Look at?